How to Dispute Equifax Like a Lawyer

 How do I contact Equifax by phone?

 There will be very little record of what happened.
 You will always want a proper paper trail for any communications with Equifax.
 You want proof or it's almost like it never happened.

 Is Equifax legit?

 This is a question I see asked all the time.
 Is Equifax a legitimate company or is it a scam?
 Equifax is very much a legitimate company.
 They may make mistakes, for sure.
 But, they do pay for those mistakes in litigation and settlements.
 Equifax is a real business and not part of the government.

 How do I dispute a hard inquiry on my Equifax credit report?

 If you find a hard inquiry on your credit report that's not yours, you must take action.
-You may want to dispute to Equifax by mail with a simple letter.
+You may want to write to Equifax by mail with a simple letter.
 Tell Equifax and point out exactly which account or inquiry you is fraudulent.

 It is best to send certified mail with return receipt.
 This way you have proof that you sent the letter to Equifax, and Equifax received your dispute.
 If you don't dispute this hard inquiry to Equifax by certified mail, you will need to dispute many times before they respond.

 How do I dispute my credit with all three bureaus?

-You can send the same dispute package to each of the three credit reporting agencies.
+You can send the same dispute package to each of the three agencies.
 Make sure to include the name of each in the letter that you are sending.
 If the error remains on your credit report, you may have a claim for damages.

 How long does Equifax take to dispute?